-He was cut off by Alex planting a sudden and purposely sloppy kiss on his cheek, knowing how much it bugged him.
+He was cut off by Alex planting a sudden and purposely sloppy kiss on his cheek.
 She laughed at his reaction.

 "Eugh!"
 Luke pushed her away from him and immediately went to furiously wipe his cheek, blushing from embarrassment, "That's so gross!
 Stop doing that!"

 Alex noticed Tear smiling bemusedly at him as he glared balefully at his older sister.
 When the brunette noticed Alex watching her, she made a polite bow.

 "I'd like to properly apologize for the worry I caused, and taking your brother so far from home."